Here's everything you need to know about camping out at Whare Flat Folk Festival

 Bring your own food or buy from the on-site café

-Café open all day and evening selling hot and cold snacks, located in the main marquee
+Café open all day and evening selling hot and cold light meals and snacks, located in the main marquee.
+Bar open midday until late, also in the main marquee.

 Sinks for dish washing available behind the hall, limited to specific times.